-From 1988 to 2003, Lewis served as chair of the Department of Mathematics from 1988 to 2003.
-Under his leadership as department chair, his department won the University of Nebraska's 1998 University-wide Departmental Teaching Award and a 1998 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
-He has received his university’s Outstanding Teaching and Instructional Creativity Award and the Carnegie Foundation’s 2010 Nebraska Professor of the Year Award.
+From 1988 to 2003, Lewis served as chair of the Department of Mathematics during which time his department won the University of Nebraska's 1998 University-wide Departmental Teaching Award and a 1998 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
+Lewis has received his university’s Outstanding Teaching and Instructional Creativity Award and the Carnegie Foundation’s 2010 Nebraska Professor of the Year Award.
 He also received the UNL Chancellor’s Commission on the Status of Women Award for his support of opportunities for women in the mathematical sciences.
 In 2015, Lewis received the Mathematical Association of America’s Gung and Hu Award for Distinguished Service and the American Mathematical Society’s Award for Impact on the Teaching and Learning of Mathematics.
 Lewis is an elected Fellow of the American Mathematical Society and the American Association for the Advancement of Science.